Cost of Living Comparison Between Western Sahara and India Cost of Living Comparison Between Western Sahara and India

 Which country has higher housing costs?

-Rent in Western Sahara beats India across the board, especially in major cities.
+Rent in Western Sahara is consistently higher than in India across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in India or Western Sahara?
+Is $1,000 a realistic budget in India or in Western Sahara?

-In India, $1,000 covers most cities easily.
-In Western Sahara, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In India, $1,000 covers most cities easily; in Western Sahara it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to India or Western Sahara?
+Should I move to India or to Western Sahara?

 Western Sahara vs other spots: cost of living compared